-There are 9 different stalls.
-Little Bread Pedler seems to always have a long queue and for good reason.
-Their pastries are quite extraordinary and the queue is worth it.
+There are nine different stalls.
+Little Bread Pedler seems always to have a long queue and for good reason.
+Their pastries are pretty extraordinary, and the queue is worth it.

 The second is a tiny food market on the corner of Marine Street and Enid Street.
 This is literally the next thing in the arches after Spa Terminus.
 The fruit and vegetable stalls here are EXTRAORDINARY!

-Depending on which end you start with you will hit the most amazing giant bowl of tartiflette you have ever seen.
-I went quite early last time and saw the raw ingredients going in – wow!
+Depending on which end you start with, you will hit the most amazing giant bowl of tartiflette you have ever seen.
+I went quite early last time and saw the raw ingredients going in – wow.

-The stalls are mostly food or drink based (coffee roasters and craft brews of course!) but there are a couple of lovely toiletries stalls as well.
+The stalls are mostly food or drink-based (coffee roasters and craft brews of course!) but there are a couple of lovely toiletries stalls as well.

-Try to make your way past the Cheese Truck without buying a toasted cheese sandwich – it is hard work!
+Try to pass the Cheese Truck without buying a toasted cheese sandwich – it is hard work.
 Then there are Dhans.
 These are sort of flat egg-shaped crosses between a waffle and a doughnut.

-They are served in egg cartons and then you choose the sauce to be drizzled on the top – I went with salted caramel and custard and it was fantastic!
+They are served in egg cartons and then you choose the sauce to be drizzled on the top – I went with salted caramel and custard, which was fantastic.

-There is a serious gyoza stall that adds delicious sauces to the top of the gyozas and they aren’t all soy!
+There is a serious gyoza stall that adds delicious sauces to the top of the gyozas and they aren’t all soy.

 Unlike the other secret London food market options in this post, there are a few permanent residents on Maltby St. The St Johns Wine bar is one popular option as well as some very cute little restaurants.

 At the other end of Maltby st is the super cute Lassco.
-Lassco is kind of everything.
+Lassco is everything.
 It is a vintage antiquey kind of store but also with some newer stuff.
 And it is a bar.
 And it is a restaurant.
 It is a great spot for breakfast and a coffee before exploring.

 Allow about 2 hours to walk and wander the arches and the 4 markets – assuming you stop somewhere for a meal along the way.

-London Restaurant Festival
+3. London Restaurant Festival